gartoks/BlobGame/README.md

 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact / Contributing
-If you have questions, please reach out to gartoks on Discord.
+If you have questions, please reach out to gartoks or Ixzyl on Discord.

 ## Changelog